This Nighttime Routine Checklist Will Change Your Life

 Question three is a primer for the next day.
 It simply allows you space to get out of your head and onto paper the 1–2 most important things that you need to get done the next day.
 Do not list a million things.
 1–2 is fine.
 And this allows your brain to go to work on what is important while you sleep.

-I used to write down the 1–2 most important things on a post-it and slap in on the bathroom mirror so I would see it when I woke up.
+I used to write down the 1–2 most important things on a post-it and slap it on the bathroom mirror so I would see it when I woke up.
 Maybe that will work for you if you need the reminder.

-Step 7: 2–3 minute Next-day Plan (Block Scheduling)
+Step 7: 2–3 Minute Next-day Plan (Block Scheduling)

 You need to plan your time.
 Simple as that.
 If you don’t you will lose all the time that you don’t plan.